Quality Improvement in Hospice Care

 CMS Quality Measures

 CMS monitors hospice organizations through various means, including surveys.
-Hospice QI project ideas can be gathered from the poor performance areas within these survey results.
-After identifying the problem areas, organization leaders can turn to CMS’s quality measures as goals for improvement.
+The poor performance areas within these survey results can provide hospice QI project ideas.
+After identifying the problem areas, organization leaders can use CMS’s quality measures as goals for improvement.

-Quality measures are “tools that measure a system’s health care goals and/or ability to provide high-quality care” [26].
+Quality measures are “tools that measure a system’s health care goals and/or ability to provide high-quality care” (26).
 These measures show how organizations are making progress in meeting patient care goals.
-For example, in a nursing care plan, the nurse knows that if the goal is to “keep patient comfortable,” there must be a way to prove that the patient is kept comfortable.
+For example, in a nursing care plan, the nurse knows that if the goal is to “keep the patient comfortable,” there must be a way to prove that the patient is comfortable.

 A quality measure in this case might be “pain control” or “less frequent use of pain medication.”
-CMS has developed its own set of quality measures to ensure patients are provided high quality care.
+CMS has developed its own quality measures to ensure patients are provided high-quality care.
 The following are two ways CMS monitors hospice agencies.

 Hospice Item Set

-Hospice agencies are required to submit a HIS upon a patient’s admission and another at discharge [20].
-Submission must be completed for the majority of their patients in order to remain compliant.
+Hospice agencies must submit a HIS upon a patient’s admission and another at discharge [20].
+Submission must be completed for the majority of their patients to remain compliant.

 CAHPS® Hospice Survey Measures